Skip to content ↓

 Topic projects or activities

-Internet for research, please remember that you may not have the same level of filtering and monitoring at home as we have in school.
+When using the internet for research, please remember that you may not have the same level of filtering and monitoring at home as we have in school.
 If your child is carrying out free research please be vigilant about what they are accessing online.

 Click here for more information about keeping your child safe online